We all know that you want to make some serious gains in the gym and minimise injury, right?

 Good vs Bad Technique

-Your average gym-head probably won’t have an idea on correct Face Pull technique.
+Your average gym-goer probably won’t have an idea on correct Face Pull technique.
 Take a good look around next time you’re in the gym (without looking weird); if you see someone trying a set and they’re one pull away from a kablooey, show them this article right away.

 Or better yet, let us teach you and you can spread the word.